JasonPekos/Stat744/1Asg/ReadMe.md

 # Asg 1 for data visualization

-These types of countries-scaled-by-metric graphs are awful.
+I don't like these types of countries-scaled-by-metric graphs.
 They aren’t necessarily misleading, but the presentation is ridiculous, and I don’t think it adds anything aesthetically either.
-I keep seeing them in sponsored ads / explore feed posts on social media, so I’ve grabbed a few to complain about.
+I keep seeing them in sponsored ads / explore feed posts on social media, so I’ve grabbed a few to go over in this assignment.

 ## Graph One: